ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Note that the census and household surveys can have both types of ommission applied.
-The default rate of "simple omission" for these datasets will be 0%, while the default non-response rate will equal the expected omission rate of that survey.
-For the census and ACS survey, this is 1.45%.
+The default rate of "simple omission" for these datasets will be 0%, while the default non-response rate for "targeted omission" will equal the expected omission rate of that survey computed using the non-response strategy described above in the :ref:`Census
+<prl_census_section>` and :ref:`Household Surveys
+<prl_household_surveys_section>` sections.
+For the census and ACS
+survey, this is 1.45%.
 For the CPS survey, this is 29.05% (see details below).

 The following two sections discuss the two types of omission in more detail.